impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 Why would the RBENV core team want 10.1 to come before 2.1?
 That seems counter-intuitive to me.

-I check [the PR](https://github.com/rbenv/rbenv/pull/1111) which introduced this change, and I see the following:
+I check [the PR](https://github.com/rbenv/rbenv/pull/1111){:target="_blank" rel="noopener"} which introduced this change, and I see the following:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-18mar2023-1115am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

-I see the issue link ([#1086](https://github.com/rbenv/rbenv/issues/1086)), and I click on that to read more about the problem that this PR addresses.
+I see the issue link ([#1086](https://github.com/rbenv/rbenv/issues/1086){:target="_blank" rel="noopener"}), and I click on that to read more about the problem that this PR addresses.
 I see the following:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-18mar2023-1116am.png" width="90%" style="border: 1px solid black; padding: 0.5em">